 - Motivate physical activity

-Naturopathic doctors look carefully for conditions such as insomnia, fatigue, and depression4 because they are all serious risks for both heart disease and heart attack.
+Naturopathic doctors look carefully for conditions such as insomnia, fatigue, and depression because they are all serious risks for both heart disease and heart attack.
 These conditions deplete vital neurotransmitters, such as serotonin, that are essential for good endothelial (blood vessel) health.
-Your doctor will individualize treatment with an emphasis on natural agents, such as clinical nutrition, botanical medicine and counseling.
-Naturopathic doctors avoid the use of non-steroidal anti-inflammatory drugs (NSAIDs) if possible.
-NSAIDs such as ibuprofen have been associated with heart attacks5 and heart failure6.
+Your doctor will individualize treatment with an emphasis on natural agents, such as clinical nutrition, botanical medicine

-- Lipid panel that includes oxidized LDL (the primary type of cholesterol found in plaques), inflammatory markers, autoimmune markers, and lipoprotein particle analysis
+- Lipid panel that includes oxidized LDL (the primary type of cholesterol found in plaque), inflammatory markers, autoimmune markers, and lipoprotein particle analysis

 - Full glucose panel